binary-manu/arch-ansible/README.md

 projects][side-projects] section links to specific documentation about integration with Vagrant and Packer.

+Since Arch is a rolling release distro, it may happen that upstream changes break the playbook.
+If such issues happen to you, please open an issue.

 If you find this project helpful, why not showing some ♥ by giving it a star on GitHub?